 Hollywood Inspiration for Your Wall Street Wardrobe

 Wall Street was one of those rare influential movies for men’s fashion.
 When you see this look on the street today, it’s hard to ignore the association with Gordon Gekko.

-If you’d rather “occupy” Wall St. than work there, remember that it’s OK to dress like a banker, especially if you paid a fraction of the price for your clothes.
+If you’d rather occupy Wall St. than work there, remember that it’s OK to dress like a banker, especially if you paid a fraction of retail price for your suit.
 In the end, it’s only cloth – despite what Hollywood exaggerations lead us to believe about men who wear suits.